Skip to main content

 Common Mistakes

-The most common mistake is starting with the face.
+Do not start with the face.
 The face has the most visible lines, so it is easier to paint after the broad body color has dried.

-Another common mistake is using paint that is too watery.
+Do not use paint that is too watery.
 Papier-mache and other paper-based surfaces can absorb moisture quickly, which makes color spread or dry unevenly.

 What kind of paint works best on a Daruma?